Kafka

 rilldata-privatelink

-- NlbArn: Arn of Network Load Balancer (Internal) through which we can share the internal Endpoints
+- NlbArn: ARN of the Network Load Balancer (Internal) through which we can share the internal Endpoints

 - You can check the events and it should create the resources for you.